 If you are viewing this page, you are undoubtedly aware of the great lines

-of large-format lenses that Fujinon made and makes.
-On these pages
+of large-format lenses that Fujinon made -- and still makes!
+On these

-are the best, most comprehensive information available on the web.
+pages are the best, most comprehensive information available on the web about

-However, this information is still not complete and most certainly
+these lenses.
+However, this information is still not complete and most

-contains inaccuracies.
-The information has been gleaned from Fuji
+certainly contains inaccuracies.
+The information has been gleaned from

-literature, but Fuji literature contains obvious errors.
-These have
+Fuji literature, but Fuji literature contains obvious errors.
+These

-been corrected, where known, but others still exist.
-If you have
+have been corrected, where known, but others still exist.
+Fuji lenses

 Before exploring the lists, we recommend you take a look at

 is a free, on-line discussion group with hundreds of members also interested